MicrosoftDocs/Hololens/hololens/hololens-common-scenarios-offline-secure.md

    Note the password and reset if desired.

-1. Navigate to UniversalAppInstall / UserContextApp and [configure the LOB app](app-deploy-provisioning-package.md) you will be deploying to these devices.
+1. Navigate to UniversalAppInstall / UserContextApp and [configure the LOB app](app-deploy-provisioning-package.md) you'll be deploying to these devices.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of where to add your app in WCD.](images/offline-secure-sample-wcd-usercontextapp2.png)